 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Going through with debt settlement will have a negative effect on your credit score.
-According to former FICO’s consumer operations manager Barry Paperno, debt settlement is considered negative by the scoring model “to the same extent as a charge-off or an account included in bankruptcy or repossession or something of that nature in which the lender took a loss on the debt.”
+According to former FICO’s consumer operations manager, Barry Paperno, debt settlement can affect your credit score “to the same extent as a charge-off — or an account included in bankruptcy or repossession,” meaning that the lender experienced a loss.

 How debt settlement works

 Debt settlement involves negotiating with your creditors to get out of debt.
-Rather than paying the full amount of money that you owe, you work with a lender to settle for less than the full amount.
+Rather than paying the full amount of money that you owe, you work with a lender to settle your accounts for less than the full amount owed.

 It’s possible to settle your debt on your own, going to lenders and negotiating a payment that will settle your unpaid debts and fees.
 However, many people opt to work with a debt settlement company.
 These businesses specialize in negotiating with creditors to help you settle.